top of page

 • The process is slower and more expensive, with setup and ongoing costs for the SMSF.

-5. What If the Rent Doesn’t Cover the Loan?
+Rental Income: What If It Doesn’t Cover the Loan?

 This is one of the most overlooked risks.
 If the rental income doesn’t cover the mortgage repayments, the difference has to come out of your super balance, and fast.
 Because you can’t tip money in from your personal account, your super fund itself has to make up the shortfall.
 If the property is vacant, under-rented, or interest rates rise, that can erode your retirement savings quicker than you think.